wizaplace/elastic-apm-wrapper/README.md

 A custom Monolog handler (`ApmHandler.php`) has been included to this package, enabling you to send data to the APM automatically when Monolog is called.
 This configuration is optional.

+### Licence
+This library is distributed under the terms of the MIT licence.